mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 auto r = new int[5]; // int*
 ```

-We can emphasize it with `*` just for readability.
+We can emphasize pointer with `*` just for readability.
 The outcome of the example below is the same as the previous one:

 ```cpp
 int i;